|Last year’s rank||47|

 The persecution of Christians in Indonesia has worsened in recent years.
 There were three attacks on Christians within a six-month period between 2020 and 2021, killing eight believers, while Indonesian society has taken on a more conservative Islamic character, putting added pressure on Christians.
 Many converts from Islam experience pressure from their families to return to Islam.
 There are also converts from Hinduism in Bali.

-The level of persecution also depends on the region of Indonesia where they live.
-In certain hot spots, like West Java or Aceh, extremist Islamic groups are strong and heavily influence society and politics.
-If they catch Christians evangelising, believers could run into problems.
-Also, non-traditional church groups tend to experience difficulties getting permission for building churches.
+Churches that engage in evangelistic outreach are at risk of being targeted by Islamic extremist groups.
+In certain hotspots extremist groups are strong and exert a strong influence on society and politics.
+In some regions, church groups face difficulties getting permission to build churches.
 Even if they manage to fulfil all legal requirements (including winning court cases), the local authorities still often ignore them.

 What does Open Doors do to help Christians in Indonesia?

 Open Doors works through local church partners to support persecuted Christians in Indonesia by providing discipleship and persecution survival training, Bibles and Christian literature, socio-economic development projects, relief aid, advocacy support and opportunities for cross-church gatherings.